chip-js/chip/README.md

 ### View/HTML

 The view is just your HTML.
 The HTML document and your HTML templates contain no non-HTML markup.
-To fill your HTML with data provided by your controller you use HTML attributes, prefixed with "data-".
+To fill your HTML with data provided by your controller you use HTML attributes, prefixed with "chip-".
 Each of these attributes creates a "binding" from the controller to the HTML.
 Chip registers "binding handlers" to handle the different types of binding you may wish to use.
 There is a binding handler for displaying text, showing/hiding an element, or repeating an element for each item in an array.
 Chip comes with a bunch of